-Due to the Covid 19 Pandemic, all of our programs and events are currently suspended.
+Due to the Covid 19 Pandemic, some of our programs and events are currently suspended.

 This is the year we made it official and registered ourselves as a non-profit society!